galacticcouncil/hydration-node/pallets/omnipool/README.md

 - on_trade - called when trade is executed
 - on_trade_fee - called after successful trade with fee amount that can be taken out of the pool if needed.

-This is currently used to update on-chain oracle and in case of liquidity_changed - in the circuit breaker.
+This is currently used to update on-chain oracle and in the circuit breaker.

 ### Terminology